๐ŸŒฒ Oregon Eviction Notice Laws

 For non-payment of rent, Oregon law provides two notice periods depending on the tenancy type:

-If the tenant pays the full amount owed before the notice period expires, the landlord must accept payment and cannot proceed with eviction based on that notice.
+If the tenant pays the full amount owed before the notice period expires, the landlord must accept payment and cannot proceed with eviction.
 Partial payment does not stop the process unless the landlord agrees in writing.

 Required notice contents: